chardso/Rosemary-growing/README.md

  It grows well at day temperature of 20 to 25°c

  It is very adaptable and is grown in almost all regions.

+2.Rainfall

+ Mostly grown under dryland conditions.

+ When under irrigation care should be taken not to over irrigate.

+ In wetter areas rosemary will not do as well unless ridged to allow excess water to drain away.